imixs/imixs-cloud/management/ceph/README.md

 	        claimName: rbd-pvc
 	        readOnly: false

-**Note:** This PersistentVolumeClaim creates dynamically a new image in the ceph pool 'kuberenetes'.
+**Note:** This PersistentVolumeClaim creates dynamically a new image in the ceph pool `kubernetes`.
 The reclaimPolicy of the StorageClass is 'Delete' which means that the image will be removed when the pod is deleted.

 ### Static Persistent Volumes